ban-m/reconstruct_mito_genome/README.md

 ## Short Description

 This repository is for my research on plant mitochondrial genomes, which I call "mitogenome" in this README.md.
 Shortly and roughly speaking, mitogenomes of plants are different from those of animals or fungus.
 For example,

 - The sizes are much larger.
 - Genomes contain some repetitive regions, and
 -  (repeat-)mediated recombinations create divergent structures called "multipartite structure"s.

 I'm trying to reconstruct these multipartite structures in the plant mitogenomes.
-In contrast to usual assembly workflows, I'd call my approach as "dis-"assembly, as I leverage existing reference genomes and "find" other structures by clustering.
+In contrast to usual assembly workflows, I'm currently developping another way to assemble each structure; clustering.

+Although it partly solves the problem of mitogenome reconstruction, it does depend on a 'good' reference genome.
+I'm working on [this repository](https://github.com/ban-m/hla_haplotyper) to adress this issue.